 If you find that your home is extremely cold, you may want to consider a heat source for your gecko at night.
-Ceramic heat emitters or heat mats are ideal ways to increase the temperature in your leopard geckos cage.
+Ceramic heat emitters (like this one) or heat mats (like this one) are ideal ways to increase the temperature in your leopard geckos cage.

 Using Heat Mats To Maintain The Correct Temperature For Leopard Gecko During The Night

 Heat mats can increase the temperature in the cage perfectly if it is a bit too frosty in there for him.
 Especially during colder months when weather conditions are unfavorable, and the room temperature in your home is not ideal.

 A heat source would also be necessary during summer when air conditioning is turned on at night in your home.
 Leopard geckos would be uncomfortable and may struggle to try to find a space to warm up.

 A heat mat is practical to set up as it is placed right at the bottom of the cage.
 No bulbs or fixtures are required to get your heat mat going if you prefer not to use these devices and are looking to save.
 Heat mats tend to last quite long as well, so you’re getting great value.

 Although some keepers may disagree, bulbs may be a more natural way of replicating the day and night cycle leos would experience in the wild.
 Ideally, you should purchase a UVB light bulb together with the heat mat if you are able to do so.

 If you’re only able to buy a heat mat at this stage, you can upgrade your cage with a bulb at a later stage.
 You can read more about lighting setup later in this article.